makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

 ## Handover and Merge Stage

 * [ ] Wait for at least two "good to handover" comments (containing local tests) from the official reviewers
+* Communicate deployed address to governance
-* [ ] Share Deployed Address in [`new-spells`](https://discord.com/channels/893112320329396265/897483518316265553) discord channel
+  * [ ] Write a message with Deployed Address in [`new-spells` discord channel](https://discord.com/channels/893112320329396265/897483518316265553)
-  * [ ] Make sure to tag responsible governance facilitator in the message with the address
+  * [ ] Tag Responsible Governance Facilitator in the message with the address
-  * [ ] Wait until responsible governance facilitator confirms handover in `new-spells`
+  * [ ] Wait until Responsible Governance Facilitator confirms handover in `new-spells`
 * [ ] Fill the rest of the Spell Crafter-related boxes in the Exec Sheet
 * Pre-Merge target branch pull attack checks
   * IF within last THREE commits (or last 6 weeks) spells-mainnet repo contains a maintenance PR